Ashitha11/MultiplePDF_Chatbot/README.md

 - Adds multimodal capabilities (text + images) using RAG for better context understanding.

-## Screenshots

-(Screenshots for each version will be included here.)

 ## Example Queries

 - "Summarize the key points from the latest uploaded PDF."